Start from US$

 Day 02 : Trekking preparation and permit paper work day.
 Trekking preparation and permit organize day.
 Please, check your insurance details and have a copy of your travel medical insurance policy with you.

-Day 06 : Trek Machha Khola to Doban (1,070m) -6 to7 Hours The trail involves some steep ascents and descents to the Doban.
-The trail gives the glimpses of diversity of flora & fauna, and people with different religion and cultures.
-We ascend a well crafted staircase over a ridge to Doban.
-Doban means confluence of streams, where Shiar Khola comes from the east, and the Sarpu khola meets from the west.
-We set our camp here or stay overnight at a tea house.
+Day 06 : Trek Rumchet to Dobhan (1070m) - 5 to 6 Hours The trail involves some steep descents to the Doban.
+The trail gives the glimpses of diversity of flora & fauna, and beautiful waterfall.
+The alternative trail catch Manaslu Circuit main trail at Tatopani (Hot spring).
+While taking lunch at Tatopani, you havechangce to enjoy Natural hot Spring.
+Then walk to Dobhan for day destination.
+Dobhan means confluence of the stream, where Shiar Khola comes from the east, and the Sarpu khola meet from the west.
+We set our camp here or stay overnight at tea house.

 Day 07 : Trek Doban to Philim (1,570 m) -5 to 6 Hours After a hot breakfast, the journey leads us to ascend on a rugged rocky trail.
 Then we climb up and down ravines and notched trees.
 Several waterfalls on both side of the Budhi Gandaki River and hundred species of birds in the forest makes our trip very enjoyable.
 Liding, Machhakhola, Jagat and Philim provide unique hospitality with culture and religion.
 During this trekking the narrow valley shaping by Budhi Gandaki provides the magnificent vistas of Ganesh Himal, Shringi Himal and Himal Chuli, as we continue up to the large Gurung village and fields of corn and millet.
 There are several good campsites and we set up camp surrounded by alder, blue pine and poplar trees or stay at the tea house.